LT-IntroToAI-SY2526/assignment4-per3-Cris30-ai/a4_writeup.md

 ## Reflection Questions

 1. What was the most difficult part to tic-tac-toe?
-    The most difficult part of the aissgnment was figruginh out the different positions and the wining combinations.
+    The most difficult part of the aissgnment was figuring out the different positions and the wining combinations.
 I was a little confused that in python, the computer starts at zero not one.
 But once I figured this out I was able to do (index = position - 1), which gives same position on the board that users would assume.

 2. Explain how you would add a computer player to the game.